a-lafrance/discrim/README.md

 # discrim
 Construct enum variants from their discriminant

+**NOTE: I'm no longer maintaining this due to the existence of [`soccer`](https://github.com/a-lafrance/soccer); I've pretty much absorbed what I built here into that new crate, which I'll be maintaining from now on.**

 ## Overview

 In order to initialize certain enum values from their discriminant, you basically have to manually write a giant match block that maps from each discriminant to the corresponding variant.
 This is both an annoyingly manual process and a potentially unsafe one; for example, what if you forget to update a discriminant value in the match after changing it in the enum definition?